ourcodingclub/ourcodingclub.github.io/_tutorials/git.md

 Follow any instructions in the terminal window, you may need to enter your Mac's password or agree to questions by typing `yes`.

 The files you put on GitHub will be public (i.e. everyone can see them & suggest changes, but only the people with access to the repository can directly edit and add/remove files).
 You can also have private repositories on GitHub, which means that only you can see the files.
-GitHub now offers <a href="https://blog.github.com/2019-01-07-new-year-new-github/" target="_blank">free private repositories as standard</a> with up to three collaborators per repository.
-They also offer a free education package, with access to software and other perks, you can apply for one using <a href="https://education.github.com/discount_requests/new"> this link.</a>
+GitHub now offers [free private repositories as standard</a> with up to three collaborators per repository.
+They also offer a free education package, with access to software and other perks, you can apply for one using <a href="https://education.github.com/discount_requests/new"> this link.](https://blog.github.com/2019-01-07-new-year-new-github/)

 <a name="github"></a>